Wild, wilder, wildest – South Africa

 This model of conservation is supported by ecotourism with just two lodges, Tswalu Tarkuni and Tswalu The Motse, on the 1,200 square kilometre reserve.
 Guests come here for walks, rides or drives across the silent red dunes, together with bird-watching, star-gazing, rhino tracking and visits to the habituated meerkat dens.

-Any questions on holidays to South Africa?
+Any questions on safaris in South Africa?

 If you’ve got this far and not found an answer to a question you have that we should have included, please ask in the comments section below, or pop us an email.
 We’ll be sure to reply and may amend the article to include our answer.

-We would be delighted to help you plan a holiday, whether to Kruger, Phinda or the furthest reaches of South Africa.
+We would be delighted to help you plan a trip, whether to Kruger, Phinda or the furthest reaches of South Africa.
 Our team of experts have travelled widely throughout Africa.
-They can offer expert advice on every type of safari from family and beach holidays to riding and primate safaris.
+They can offer expert advice on every type of safari from family and beach breaks to riding and primate safaris.
 Do get in touch – chatting to people by phone or email is what we do best.
 We listen, we explain, we answer all sorts of questions even those you didn’t know to ask, and finally we make suggestions.
 If this is your first time to Africa or your twenty first, we have a team standing by to help make the planning easy and the journey the best ever.
 Please get in touch whatever stage you’re at.